ietf-wg-cellar/matroska-specification/diagram.md

 |      |          | CueTrackPositions |
 +-------------------------------------+
 ```
-Figure: Representation of a `Cues Element` and Two Levels of Its `Descendant Elements`.
+Figure: Representation of a `Cues Element` and Two Levels of Its `Descendant Elements`

 The `Attachments Element` is for attaching files to a Matroska file such as pictures,
 fonts, webpages, etc.